-Where: Sierra Trahumara mountain range, Chichuahua state, Mexico
+Where: Sierra Tarahumara mountain range, Chichuahua state, Mexico

 When: Major feasts every Easter and Christmas, and harvest celebrations weekly